masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

-Arrow Function invokation using variable as a cllback function don't use parenthesis '()' when passing, but inside the parent function need to use parenthesis '()':
+Arrow Function invokation using variable as a cllback function, No need use parenthesis '()' when passing, but inside the parent function need to use parenthesis '()':

 // arrow function invokation using variable as a callback function to another function argument
 // here, 'arrowFunc' function no need to use parenthesis '()'